fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 #import "Fujifilm.SPA.SDK.h"
 ```

-In your view controller header, ensure MyFujifilmSPASDKController implements the FujifilmSPASDKDelegate protocol, like so:
+In your view controller header file, ensure it implements the FujifilmSPASDKDelegate protocol, like so:
 ```objective-c
 @interface MyFujifilmSPASDKController : UIViewController <FujifilmSPASDKDelegate>{}
 ```